Skip to content

 Restaurants & Hotels

 Brighton's thriving restaurant scene — from the seafood spots on the front to the independent eateries in the Lanes — has created strong demand for background live music.
 Jazz trios, acoustic duos, and bossa nova acts are popular choices.
-The Hotel du Vin, The Grand, and boutique hotels in Kemptown regularly book live acts.
+Hotel du Vin, The Grand, and boutique hotels in Kemptown regularly book live acts.
 Pay ranges from £120 for a solo act to £450+ for a quality trio or quartet.

 What Does a Band Cost in Brighton?